sevaske/git-webhook-handler/README.md

 ### What about security?
 The webhook checks the branch name and checks if such a branch exists in the repository.
 The execution command is fixed and does not contain anything dynamic.

+You should add your server's ip to the webhook whitelist .